Deepak-Venkateshvaran/portfolio/_pages/mental-wellbeing.md

 We don't often stop to ask these questions.

 There comes a point when a spanner is thrown in the works forcing us to question our ways.
 These catalytic moments stem from difficult times in our lives; the death of a loved one, a relationship breakup, sudden illness, loss of an opportunity we deeply craved, and others of similar gravity.
-On occasion, we are inspired by envy.
+On occasion, we may be inspired by envy.

  _Every life crisis carries within it the kernels of a reversal, a renewal, an expansion, a leap in consciousness, a letting go of the old, and a birth of the new - David R. Hawkins_